LinkedInLearning/asp-net-core-in-dotnet-6-dependency-injection/README.md

 # ASP.NET Core in .NET 6: Dependency Injection
-This is the repository for the LinkedIn Learning course `ASP.NET Core in .NET 6: Dependency Injection`.
+This is the repository for the LinkedIn Learning course ASP.NET Core in .NET 6: Dependency Injection.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![ASP.NET Core in .NET 6: Dependency Injection][lil-thumbnail-url]

+If you’re a .NET developer or looking to enter the field, it’s essential to have a working understanding of dependency injection, a software development design pattern that allows for having objects that are not dependent on each other.
+In this course, .NET C# programmer David Grace provides an introduction to dependency injection, from configuration to implementation.
+He also talks through the advantages of DI and why you should use it.
+David shows how to implement dependency injection into a real-life example using an ASP.NET Core app, and details the use methods within it.
+He also looks at the common errors when using dependency injection and how to resolve them.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.